GrafiteInc/Mission-Control-Package/README.md

 ### IssueService

-IssueService lets you peak into your exceptions or any flagged messages you'd like to track.
+IssueService lets you peak into your exceptions or any tagged messages you'd like to track.
 You can do so using the following methods:

 ```
 use Grafite\MissionControl\IssueService;